Acsigen/sysadmin-playground/Containers/Kubernetes.md

 ### Dependencies and Installation

-To run k8s locally you need to install the following:
+To run k8s locally you need to to use **microk8s** which is a *powerful, lightweight, reliable production-ready Kubernetes distribution* made by Canonical.
+The setup procedure is simple, just follow [these steps](https://microk8s.io/#install-microk8s).

-- `minikube` to run a single node cluster
-- `kubectl` to manage the cluster

-**For this guide we use an alias `k="kubectl"` to make it easier to type.**
+**For this guide we use an alias `k="microk8s kubectl"` to make it easier to type.**

-## Create Kubernetes cluster locally

-To start the cluster you need to use the following command: `minikube start --driver=<driver_name>`

-For `--driver` please check minikube documentation for compatible drivers (e.g. VirtualBox, Docker, Hyper-V, VMWare, none).

-**Make sure that you have the driver packages installed on your system.**

-You can access minikube node using SSH by running `minikube ip` to get the IP of the minikube and then run `ssh docker@<minikube_ip>`.
-The default password is `tcuser`.

 ### Basic commands